WHOIGit/PhytO-ARM/README.md

 These nodes implement the core PhytO-ARM "algorithm" for sampling and are specific to the design of the platform.

-  - `winch_semaphore`: Winch traffic control center, limits number of concurrent winch movements.
+  - `lock_manager`: Winch traffic control center, limits number of concurrent winch movements.
     - Publishes:
       - `~acquire` for arms to request permission to move their winches
       - `~release` for arms to release permission to move
+      - `~check` for arms to check whether they might have a dangling lock (e.g. after a crash or user stop)

   - `arm_ifcb`: Orchestrates IFCB payload behaviors
     - Subscribes:
       - `ifcb_runner/sample` to run IFCB sampling actions
       - `profiler` for profile data, especially phy peak
       - `winch/move_to_depth/result` to determine the success of a transit
-      - `winch_semaphore/acquire` for getting clearance to move a winch.
+      - `lock_manager/acquire` for getting clearance to move a winch.
 Some configurations may not permit simultaneous winch movements
-      - `winch_semaphore/release` to inform the semaphore that movement has completed
+      - `lock_manager/release` to inform the semaphore that movement has completed
+      - `lock_manager/check` check for dangling locks

   - `ifcb_runner`: Provides one high-level action for running IFCB samples
     - Subscribes: